malin84/transportation_networks_of_china/README.md

 # Transportation Networks of China
 This data repository hosts datasets covering China's road and rail transportation networks.
 These datasets are compiled in *The Distributional Impacts of Transportation Networks in China* by Lin Ma and Yang Tang, published in the *Journal of International Economics*.
+The published version is [here](https://www.sciencedirect.com/science/article/abs/pii/S0022199623001599?via%3Dihub), and the ungated working paper version is [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4118287).

 To use the data, please cite: